Study portals

 Mystudies.au.dk

 Mystudies.au.dk is your single point of access to study information and self-service systems, providing you with a personalised overview of your courses, timetable, announcements and events.
-It also gives you direct access to other platforms such as the Student Self-Service and Brightspace.
 You can use mystudies.au.dk on your phone or tablet as well.

 __________